YourOnly-One/content/snoworld/en-ph/blog/posts/2022/20220426-grid-explained.md

 It could very well be the reason why she decided to become a time traveler … to find a way to stop the destruction of the Grid in 2022 or to setup backups those who are against it are not aware of.
 However, before she can concentrate on her main objective, she had to make sure she exists because Sae Ha was trying to change two fixed points in time.
 All of them, including those who are against the existence of the Grid (from 2022 onwards), would not exist if Sae Ha will have his way.

 This is why the Ghost told Sae Ha, "Don't try to change anything", and "You're the one ruining everything.
 Stay out of this."

+This question was asked by [@LydiaDaniel](https://mydramalist.com/690687-zero#comment-9406129) on MyDramaList.
 {{< /accordion >}}

 {{< accordion summary="If in the 1997 No Grid Reality the Ghost was never born, how did the Grid exist?" class="faq" >}}